-Homan, Roger (2001) The principle of assumed consent: the ethics of gatekeeping Journal of Philosophy of Education, 35 (3). pp. 329-343.
+Homan, R. (2001) The principle of assumed consent: the ethics of gatekeeping Journal of Philosophy of Education, 35 (3). pp. 329-343.
 ISSN 0309-8249Full text not available from this repository.

 The obligation to inform and obtain the consent of human subjects is axiomatic in social and medical research.
 Yet educational researchers are often reluctant to inform their subjects: class teachers and headteachers, for example, are often used as gatekeepers, and investigators sometimes do not so much seek consent as assume it.
 This chapter discusses the principle of informed consent, in particular that of children.
 It proposes guidelines for gatekeepers who may be called upon to authorise research and to grant to investigators access to children in their care.

 |Item Type:||Journal article|

 |DOI (a stable link to the resource):||10.1111/1467-9752.00230|

 |Depositing User:||Julie Canavan|